davidrcurtin/HAHM/README.md

 * HAHM_MG5model_v1: includes pdf manual with explicit usage instructions at the end)
 * HAHM_MG5model_v2: includes nonzero electron and muon yukawa couplings to simulate hs > mumu etc
 * HAHM_MG5model_v3: includes nonzero muon and yukawa MASSES to properly simulate zp > mumu etc at very low zd masses
+* HAHM_variableMW_v4_YUKseparate: includes Yukawa couplings for all generations of leptons

 If you have questions about the model please email David Curtin (david.r.curtin@gmail.com).